strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md

 <pre>sudo su -</pre>

-Navigate to the appropriate directory.
+Then, navigate to the appropriate directory.

 <pre>cd /opt/tcpdump</pre>